yhomarys-qa/qa-portfolio/02-Test-Cases/Authentication/Login/TC-004_invalid-email-valid-password.md

 ## ✅ Expected Result

-An appropriate error message should be displayed
+An error message should be displayed